Eric Hodges, M.A., CEM, MEP

 Director, Emergency Management, Illinois State University

 Eric Hodges is the Director of Emergency Management at Illinois State University where he served since 2013.
-Eric spent his entire 28-year professional career at ISU where he also recently began teaching an undergraduate Emergency Management course.
+Eric spent his entire 30-year professional career at ISU where he also develops and teaches undergraduate and graduate Emergency Management courses.
 He also served with the McLean County Emergency Management Agency for 25 years.

 During his time with McLean County EMA, Eric served as one of the founding members of the Illinois Search & Research Council (ISARC) and helped to develop a consistent approach to ground search and rescue throughout the state.